aukraine/geolocation_api/README.md

     ![postman_collection.png](docs%2Fpostman_collection.png)
 > - last `* ipstack` request doesn't matter, it was technical one to help with integration in development.

-## Steps of implementation and developer notes
+## Steps of implementation and developer's notes

 **1. Understand the Requirements:**
 > - carefully read and understood the problem definition.